rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 * E is independent of B, C and D.

 **CLARIFICATION**
-A setup (i.e. a set of sequences) is said to be consistent with the definition of the `subsequence-of` operator, if the following is true:
+A setup (i.e. a set of sequences) is said to be consistent (with regards to the definition of the `subsequence-of` operator), if the following requirements are
+satisfied:

+1. Each sequence represents a set of values (see below: distinct)
-* If two sequences have one or more elements in common, then one sequence is a subsequence of the other.
+2. If two sequences have one or more elements in common, then one sequence is a subsequence of the other.

 Note that this kind of consistency does not require that for each sequence (S1) another sequence (S2) exists with which the first sequence (S1) has any pattern